EthanQY/EthanQY.github.io/hobbies.md

   <!-- - Winner for McLaren, Mercedes and Ferrari -->
   - He is more than just a racing driver.
 He is dedicated to charity and runs the [Mission 44 Foundation](https://mission44.org/), focusing on racial equality and marginalized communities.
 - Favourite Team: [Mercedes-AMG PETRONAS Formula One Team](https://www.mercedesamgf1.com/) (Team principal: Toto Wolff)
-- Favourite Track: Circuit of Spa-Francorchamps, Stavelot, Belgium
+- Favourite Track: Circuit de Spa-Francorchamps, Stavelot, Belgium
 - Related activities
   - Go-Karting
   - Sim Racing